campaignmonitor/createsend-java/README.md

 [travis]: http://travis-ci.org/campaignmonitor/createsend-java

-A Java library which implements the complete functionality of v3 of the CreateSend API.
+A Java library which implements the complete functionality of v3 of the [CreateSend API](http://www.campaignmonitor.com/api/).

 ## Downloads
 2 pre built jars are available, one with just the wrapper classes, the other with all dependencies.

 ## Javadoc
-Full javadoc for the wrapper is hosted by [Github Pages](http://campaignmonitor.github.com/createsend-java/)
+Full javadoc for this library is available [here](http://campaignmonitor.github.com/createsend-java/).

 ## Building